bitwarden/help/_articles/faqs/security-faqs.md

 ### Q: What do I do if I don't recognize a new device logging in?

 **A:** If the IP address of a new device doesn't match any known IP addresses (home network, work network, mobile network, etc.), change your master password and make sure Two-step Login is enabled for your account.
-You should also Deactivate All Sessions from the **Settings** page of your Web Vault to force logout on all devices.
+You should also Deauthorize Sessions from the **Settings** page of your Web Vault to force logout on all devices.
 If you think your Vault items might be compromised, you should change your passwords.

 ### Q: What is Bitwarden compliant with?
 What certifications do you have?